PatrickLang/website/content/en/docs/setup/turnkey/azure.md

 The core of the Azure Container Service is **open source** and available on GitHub for the community to use and contribute to: **[ACS-Engine](https://github.com/Azure/acs-engine)**.

-ACS-Engine is a good choice if you need to make customizations to the deployment beyond what the Azure Container Service officially supports.
-These customizations include deploying into existing virtual networks, utilizing multiple agent pools, and more.
+ACS-Engine is a good choice if you need to make customizations to the deployment beyond what the Azure Kubernetes Service officially supports.
+These customizations include deploying into existing virtual networks, utilizing multiple agent pools, Windows Server agent nodes and more.
 Some community contributions to ACS-Engine may even become features of the Azure Container Service.

 The input to ACS-Engine is similar to the ARM template syntax used to deploy a cluster directly with the Azure Container Service.
 The resulting output is an Azure Resource Manager Template that can then be checked into source control and can then be used